 Winter Watch Takeaway

 Who knows what the narrative to be played out is here.
 But to our eyes, this is over-the-top and doesn’t involve the real Jeffrey Epstein.
-Some other stagecraft game is being played.
+Some other warm up stagecraft game was being played.